ver38/Meowlody/README.md

 Meowlody is a game that combines cats, universe and music.
 What more?!
 In this game, the player can learn how to read sheet music by running in a pentagram-shaped milky way.

-Currently on Testflight, soon on AppStoreTM!
+Currently on TestFlight, soon on AppStoreTM!